 - 1. Slightly offset balance to the counterweight side of the R.A. axis.
-When the axis is perfectly balanced horizontally, then offset the weight just enough to start motion slightly downward on the counterweight side. - 2.
-Slightly offset balance to the camera side of the Dec. axis.
+When the axis is perfectly balanced horizontally, then offset the weight just enough to start motion slightly downward on the counterweight side. - Slightly offset balance to the camera side of the Dec. axis.
 When the axis is perfectly balanced horizontally, then offset the scope just enough to start motion slightly downward on the camera end. - 3.
 The counterweights should ride high on the counterweight shaft.
 It is best to add counterweights and slide them to the top of the shaft with the heaviest at the top and then use the smallest weight to perform the precision balancing.
-The reason for this is "Inertial Moment Arm".
-Sliding lighter weights down the shaft will balance the scope, but have over twice the moment arm force!
-See illustration at right.
+The reason for this is called "Inertial Moment Arm".
+Sliding less weight down the shaft will balance the scope, but will greatly increase the moment arm force; that is to say, it will require a much greater torque to start the axis rotating.
+(Think of a tightrope walker using a long rod to stabilize his balance.)
+This is a very important consideration when you are trying to do precise guiding.
+See illustration above right.